DataDog/browser-sdk/packages/rum/README.md

 - `sampleRate` controls the percentage of overall sessions being tracked.
 It defaults to `100%`, so every sessions will be tracked by default.

-- `replaySampleRate` is applied **after** the overall sample rate, and controls the percentage of sessions tracked as RUM Premium.
+- `premiumSampleRate` is applied **after** the overall sample rate, and controls the percentage of sessions tracked as RUM Premium.
 It defaults to `100%`, so every sessions will be tracked as RUM Premium by default.

 For example, to track 100% of your sessions as Browser RUM: